 Gaza Water Libel Actually Unsupported By Gazan Academics

-Even as two engineers from Gaza tells the true story, Ynetnews publishes a water libel fable on behalf of Hamas .
+Even as two engineers from Gaza tell the true story, Ynetnews publishes a water libel fable on behalf of Hamas.
+First the water libel and then the truth from the mouths of Gazan scientists.

 I guess Alex Fishman ran out of topics to write about because this month he raised the old issue of Gaza’s dire water straits.
 According to Fishman the problem is because Israel is not willing to continue providing Gaza with free electricity: